kylej1994/graffiti/FeedAcceptanceTests.md

 `Debug > Location > Custom Location`

-Then select custom location and set the latitude to `todo` and longitude to `todo`, but our mock server only has posts for a single location.
+Then select choose whatever location you want.
+The mock server returns posts regardless of location.

 #### Feed Layout
 * When there are no posts for a given location, the feed displays a message that there are no posts.